mariobehling/FunkeHack/README.md

 e) Share the pad with co-developers to collaborate on the skill creation

 f) Share the pad name with testers and get feedback

+### What skills work already

+Add a basic skill tutorial here.

+## 6. Next steps
+* Integrate accounting system and enable users to limit access to their pads.
+This could also be a pro-feature.
+* Add support for Alexa and Google, e.g. "SUSI dream"